sienar-cms/sienar/docs/introduction/hooks.md

 4. `IProcessor<T>` is executed.
 If it throws or indicates failure, the action service returns `false`
 5. `IAfterProcess<T>` hooks are executed

+> [!NOTE]
-**NOTE**: Because a status service is essentially just an action service that always returns a `bool`, status services and action services use hooks identically.
+> Because a status service is essentially just an action service that always returns a `bool`, status services and action services use hooks identically.

 ### Result service